Factorization of the dijet cross section in hadron-hadron collisions: Conclusion

 \section{Conclusion}

 The factorization theorems for various physical observables ranging from the jet cross sections to more differential quantities such as the jet substructure are crucial in theoretical prediction.
-Once the factorization theorems are provided, each factorized part or its evolution can be computed using perturbation theory.
-When there are hierarchies of scales, as often happens in high-energy scattering, large logarithms of the ratio of disparate scales appear and they can be resummed using the renormalization group equation.
+Once the factorization theorems are established, each factorized part depends on a single scale and its evolution can be computed using perturbation theory.
+When there are hierarchies of scales, as often happens in high-energy scattering, large logarithms of the ratio of disparate scales appear and they can be resummed using the RG equation.
 However, in order to resum the large logarithms, we have to ensure that the divergences are purely of the UV origin.
-Therefore the proof of the IR finiteness in each factorized part is vital in proving factorization theorems.
+Therefore the absence of the IR and rapidity divergences in each factorized part is vital in proving factorization theorems.

-In this paper, we have considered the basic quantity, which is the dijet cross section in hadron-hadron scattering.
-We expect that the more differential the physical quantities we probe, the more complicated becomes the verification of the IR finiteness.
+In this paper, we have considered the dijet cross section in hadron-hadron scattering by selecting a single partonic process $q \overline{q} \rightarrow gg$.
+We expect that the more differential the physical quantities we probe, the more complicated the proof of the factorization becomes.
 And this is just the starting point in that direction.
 Though the dijet cross section looks simple, it contains a lot of interesting physics as we delved deeper into the divergence structure in this paper.